tgoldmann/face-ai-kit/README.md

 * Face Recognition - Perform facial recognition to identify and verify individuals by comparing detected faces to a known database of individuals.

+* Estimation of head rotation - Not available yet
 Customizable: Fine-tune and customize the library's models to suit your specific needs and applications.

 ## Installation